just $1 to start

 Weekly video tarot lessons on card meanings, advanced spread techniques, tarot manifestation, and our exclusive private study groups

 The original point of a Hierophant Card was that while most members of the tribe toiled for the common good of their collective, a set few would spend their days and nights laboring in constant meditation, study, research, contemplation, questioning, debate, and sharing of their findings to the rest of the group for the benefit of all.

 The investment of one’s life searching out the meanings and mysteries of life, magic, and deep philosophy may sound like fun on the surface, but it is intensely demanding both physically and mentally.

 For complete information on this card including how to use it to manifest your desires please try out a copy of The Easiest Way to Learn the Tarot—EVER!!

-The Hierophant : Description: The word hierophant comes to us from ancient Greece and our favorite mother-daughter team (Demeter and Persephone—is there anything they can’t accomplish?) and the priests (female and male) who guided the faithful into the “parts holy.”
+The word "hierophant" comes to us from ancient Greece and our favorite mother-daughter team (Demeter and Persephone—is there anything they can’t accomplish?) and the priests (female and male) who guided the faithful into the “parts holy.”

 As time progressed and religion became more structured and regimented, the ranks of “the learned” became as orderly as any government.
 “Good ideas” (don’t steal from your neighbor) became “laws” of society, and for all of the good this accomplished, it also entrenched religion into the very fabric of the governance of society and, therefore, religion came to be a governing body.
 This turned guides (priests) into overlords (priests), judges (also priests), and executioners (see Malleus Maleficarum, the Inquisition, the burning times, the Crusades, etc.).